IHF Council

-The IHF Council is an institution of International Handball Federation (the governing body of handball and beach handball).
+The IHF Council is an institution of the International Handball Federation (the governing body of handball and beach handball).
 It is the main decision-making body of the organization in the intervals of IHF Congress.
 Its members are elected by the IHF Congress.
 The council is a non-executive, supervisory and strategic body that sets the vision for IHF and global handball.

 Composition

-The council will be made up of the following individuals:
+The council is made up of the following individuals: